ericsong1911/ransomCare/README.md

 **Currently only Linux systems running Python 3 are supported.** I don't really want to deal with memory in Windows, I've had enough of that :D

-I will probably write some sort of documentation or paper to actually explain what each Python script does.
+I will probably write some sort of documentation or paper to actually combine all these years together and create a comprehensive ransomware defense.
 Stay tuned.

 ## Prerequisites
 Your system should be running a GNU/Linux operating system, preferrably Ubuntu 22.04 LTS.
 Python 3+ should be installed.